carbon-design-system/sveld/README.md

 }
 ```

 **Performance.** Off by default.
-This is the only path that loads TypeScript.
-It needs `typescript` and a `tsconfig.json`, runs slower than the AST-only pipeline, and gets slower as your types grow.
+This is one of the two paths that load TypeScript.
+It needs `typescript` 7+ and a `tsconfig.json` (see [Requirements](#requirements)); if either is missing, `resolveTypes` fails the run instead of silently producing empty props.
+It also runs slower than the AST-only pipeline and gets slower as your types grow.
 Use it only when you need expanded JSON. `.d.ts` output is unchanged.

 ### Persistent parse cache (`cache`)